sshodipo/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile- script to move betty fom tmp to my_first_directory 8-firstdelete- script to delete betty from tmp 9-firstdirdeletion - delete my_first_directory in tmp
+7-movethatfile- script to move betty fom tmp to my_first_directory 8-firstdelete- script to delete betty from tmp 9-firstdirdeletion - delete my_first_directory in tmp 10-back- script to change curremt directory to previous one